 Standby time is defined as any time other than time when the employee is actually working, which has been specifically scheduled and directed by the Sheriff or his designee, during which the employee is restricted in order to be immediately available for call to duty.
-Standby time does not include any time where an employee carries a pager, cell phone or other device to respond to calls when available.
+Standby time does not include any time where an employee carries a pager to respond to calls when available.
 Employees on scheduled standby shall be compensated at the rate of one-fourth (1/4) hour pay at the regular hourly rate for each one (1) hour period of standby.
+Telephone Work: when a bargaining unit member is contacted at home at the direction of, or when subsequently approved by, proper management authority, said employee shall be warranted in claiming such time spent engaged in work while on said telephone call, with a fifteen (15) minute minimum.